diegodoumecq/joymap/README.md

 Stuff to do.
 Keep in mind these bullet points are in no particular order.

 * Add an event example or change some of the existing query ones to use events
-* Implement rumble
-  * This codepen shows how chrome supports it https://codepen.io/anon/pen/yKgYGz
-  * Firefox [technically supports it too](https://developer.mozilla.org/es/docs/Web/API/Gamepad/hapticActuators), but I've yet to see it work, even with the gamepad extension flag set to true
-* Add a 3d example using [threejs](https://github.com/mrdoob/three.js/) or [whitestorm](https://github.com/WhitestormJS/whitestorm.js)
+* Add a 3d example using [threejs](https://github.com/mrdoob/three.js/) or [whitestorm](https://github.com/WhitestormJS/whitestorm.js) or whatever else is in fashion
   * It should have a gamepad config menu for showcasing a more conventional button rebinding UI
   * It should also store in the sessionStorage the module config and on refresh restore it
   * It should also offer a "RESET" button for these module configs